chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

     weight = 200
 +++

-Computer security safeguards the computer system and data against theft, unlawful access, or any disaster.
-It's guarding against and detecting unlawful access to your computer system.
+Computer security safeguards the computer system and data against theft, illegal access, or disaster.
+It's guarding against and detecting illegal access to your computer system.
 Data security refers to securing data from unlawful access or any disaster.
 This process includes the following terms:

 - Data Backup
 - Data Restore

 ## Data Backup

-Backup refers to making copies of data or data files to use in the event the original data or data files are lost or destroyed.
+Backup refers to making copies of data or files to use if the original data or files are lost or destroyed.

 In information technology, a data backup is a copy of computer data taken and stored elsewhere to restore the original after a data loss event.
 A backup system contains at least one copy of all data considered worth saving.
 The data storage requirements can be extensive.
 An information repository model may be used to provide structure to this storage.
 Typically, backup data includes all the data such as documents, media files, configuration and registry files, and machine images.

 ## Data Restore

-Data restore is the process of copying backup data from secondary storage and restoring it to its original location or a new location.
+Data restortion is copying backup data from secondary storage and restoring it to its original location or a new location.
 A restoring process is carried out to return lost, stolen, or damaged data to its original condition or move it to a new location.

 ## Chef Automate High Availability (HA) Backups